Additional Subjects

 Year 3

 In Year 3, pupils take advantage of a range of cross-curricular opportunities while working with a range of media, including the creation of three-dimensional ceramic pieces.
-Alongside their topic on The Romans in Autumn Term, for example, pupils study Roman pottery, forms, patterns and techniques.
-We explore pinch pots and coiling, smoke firing and primitive techniques, alongside press-in texture and coloured slip decoration.
+Alongside their topic on The Romans in the Autumn Term, for example, pupils study Roman pottery, forms, patterns and techniques alongside their research of Romans, Celts, mosaics and tiles.
+We explore pinch pots and coiling, smoke firing and primitive techniques, alongside press-in texture and coloured slip decoration, animal features for handle decoration and mono printing.

-Year 3 also design their own Christmas cards, which are sold for charity donations at the Friends of Bede's Prep Christmas Fair.
-We also visit an exhibition at the De La Warr Pavilion in Bexhill and every other year, pupils exhibit their work in the Towner Art Gallery.
+In Year 3 pupils design their own Christmas cards, which are sold for charity donations at the Friends of Bede’s Prep Christmas Fair.
+We also visit an exhibition at the De La Warr Pavilion in Bexhill and every other year pupils exhibit their work in the Towner Art Gallery.
+Pupils experiment with watercolour and clay during the year and begin to develop the confidence to express their personal artistic styles.

 Year 4

-Pupils design their own charity Christmas cards.
-In the Spring Term, we look at local landscapes, and visit the Towner Art Gallery.
-In the Summer Term, the pupils try their hand at Batik fabric painting, using Indian animals and artefacts.
+In the Summer Term the pupils try their hand at Batik fabric painting, using Indian animals and artefacts.

 Year 5

-Along the way, children develop their thinking and discussion skills, annotating work as individuals and groups, following a pattern of work which echos that undertaken at GCSE level.
+Along the way, children develop their thinking and discussion skills, annotating work as individuals and groups, following a pattern of work which echoes that undertaken at GCSE level.
+Those pupils who particularly enjoy this 3D work can continue developing their own pieces within the Activities Programme.

 Year 6

-In Year 6, ancient Egyptian artefacts act as an inspiration for an exploration of biological shapes and animal anatomy through tone, ink, collage and ceramic work, building up a portfolio of creature drawings.
-Later in the year, the focus will move onto 3D work, constructing creatures using cross-hatch and slip techniques.
+In Year 6 ancient Egyptian artefacts act as inspiration for an exploration of biological shapes and animal anatomy through tone, ink, collage and ceramic work, building up a portfolio of creature drawings.
+Later in the year, the focus will move on to 3D work, constructing creatures using cross-hatch and slip techniques.

 Humanities